Skip to the content.

 and where \(X\) is the biomass concentration in \(g/L\), \(S\) is the substrate concentration in \(g/L\), \(S_{\text{in}}\) is the substrate concentration in the feed in \(g/L\), \(D = F / V\) is the dilution rate in \(1/h\), \(\mu(S)\) is the biomass growth rate in \(1/h\), and \(Y_d\) is the yield coefficient specifying how much biomass can be obtained from the unit mass of substrate.

-The biomass growth rate is often modeled using Monod kinetics:
+The biomass growth rate is often modeled using the Monod’s model [1]:

 \(\begin{equation} \mu(S) = \mu_{\text{max}} \frac{S}{K_S + S} \end{equation}\)